 #2 Machines are always on time

-You don’t need to worry about a machine being late to work.
-Late because of various reasons, such as:
+You don’t need to worry about a machine being late to work for the following reasons:

 - Family problems

 You get the point.
-Humans aren’t reliable all the time.
+Humans aren’t always reliable.

-But a machine you can count on.
+But machines you can count on.
 That’s why you love your smartphone so much.

 I bet you’d hate your phone if it worked only 50% of the time.
 I know I’d hate it.